Code-Institute-Submissions/saoirse-defi-milestone1-bad-arts-1.0_sub/README.md

 Bug #3: Mobile event feed - Cannot get event-single elements to display as block which I believe will look more pleasing on mobile.

+Bug #4: All cards not behaving the same #accordion - BMD and Field don't have the expand icon.

+Bug #5: Connecting 2 carousels together not working video.html

 Credit